virtualritz/polyhedron-ops/README.md

 Combine with `Shift` to render with 3Delight Cloud (requires registration).

 Press `Space` to save as `$HOME/polyhedron-<type>.obj`.

-I use `kiss3d` for realtime preview which, [for now](https://github.com/sebcrozet/kiss3d/issues/263), limits meshes to 64k vertices.
-This means the preview will be broken/missing bits once your mesh hits this limit.

 Export & render will always yield a correct OBJ though.
 Which you can view in Wings, Blender or another DCC app.